tanyalzvsk/rsschool-cv/cv.md

 # __Tatsiana Lazovskaya__

 ## Contact information
     * Phone: +375336318782
     * E-mail: ttnlzvsk@gmail.com
     * Telegram: peachoops
     * GitHub: [tanyalzvsk](https://github.com/tanyalzvsk)
     * Discord: tanyalzvsk

 ## About Me
-I am a second-year student of BSU.
-I got interested in programming not so early, but later it turned into some special experience for me.
-In addition, I'm kinda active person who is constantly trying to improve skills and learn something new.
+I am a third-year student of BSU.
+I'm an active person who is constantly trying to improve skills and learn something new.
 However, I'm newbie in JS development but full of motivation and aims.
 I am trying to do my best in each task which I face with.
 What's about my pesonal qualities?
 I'm quite responsible, pesistent and communicative.

 ## Skills
 1. JS Basics
 2. Python